Mitul30M/posts/README.md

 A web app that works similar to thread and twitter.
 Althogh built for practising, you can try it out!!

-<b>Step 1: After downloading the zip , open the folder in the terminal & type the following command in the terminal : </b>
+<b>Step 1: After downloading the zip, open the folder in the terminal & type the following command in the terminal : </b>
 <code>npm i</code>

 (This will download all the required Dependencies)